tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

         /** Any additional search criteria.
 Should start with '(' and end with ')'.
 Defaults to none. */ String additionalSearchCriteria() default "";

+        /** If set to true the service using this service will not be registered until the service becomes available. */ boolean required() default false;

     }

 **@APSInject** - This will have an instance injected.
 There will be a unique instance for each name specified with the default name of "default" being used in none is specified.
 There are 2 field types handled specially: BundleContext and APSLogger.
 A BundleContext field will get the bundles context injected.
 For an APSLogger instance the 'loggingFor' annotation property can be specified.
 Please note that any other type must have a default constructor to be instantiated and injected!